wp-plugins/advanced-responsive-video-embedder/readme.txt

 Tested up to: 3.3.1
 Stable tag: trunk

-Embed Videos with simple shortcodes from many providers full resonsible sizes.
-Let videos open in jquery colorbox.
+Embed videos with simple shortcodes from many providers with full responsive sizes.
+Show videos as thumbnails and let them open in colorbox.

 == Description ==